R3V1Z3/cityscape-ui/README.md

 Cityscape UI paves the way.
 It overhauls many of Atom's UI elements and helps you focus on what really matters; itself.

+## Credits

+* Atom One Dark UI Team
+* Ugotsta
+* Perspective code for tree-view and minimap

 FEATURES

 * Probably the most distracting UI theme for Atom.